Medication for Parkinson’s disease with Apomorphine as part of the D-mine® Care therapy concept

 We start with the first element of the D-mine® Care Concept, the Pharmaceutical.
 Apomorphine hydrochloride hemihydrate belongs to a group of medicines known as dopamine agonists.
 It is a derivate of morphine, but does not actually contain morphine or its skeleton, nor does it bind to opioid receptors.
 Therefore, Apomorphine does not contain morphine (PIL, in current version).
 It is also no sedative.
 Apomorphine is classified as a schedule II controlled substance.
 Since it is only a derivate from morphine it is excluded from the list of controlled substances (DHEC, 2021).

-Apomorphine is used in the treatment of Parkinson’s disease.
+Apomorphine is used in the Parkinson’s mdication.
 It is a potent emetic and should not be administered without an antiemetic.
 Apomorphine can be used in treating erectile dysfunction and to induce vomiting in veterinary medicine.

-The first use of Apomorphine in Parkinson´s disease was described by Schwab in 1951, but emetic properties and short half-life made oral use impractical.
+The first use of Apomorphine as a Parkinson’s medication was described by Schwab in 1951, but emetic properties and short half-life made oral use impractical.
 The commercialization of Apomorphine for Parkinson’s disease followed its successful use in patients with refractory motor fluctuations using intermittent rescue injections and continuous infusions (Stibe et al., 1988).
 In the past it was also used as pharmacotherapy in alcoholism and addiction (Douglas, 1899).

 In ancient Egypt the pharmacological effect of the naturally occurring substance of the water lily was known for its erectogenic properties.